Our shared, beloved community

-As a Catholic, Franciscan college, we at Alverno embrace diversity, equity and inclusion (DE&I) and seek to build a welcoming community in which these values are practiced joyfully and consistently.
+As a Catholic, Franciscan college, we at Alverno embrace diversity, equity and inclusion (DE&I) and seek to build a welcoming community in which these values are recognized and celebrated.

 To carry out this work, we have adopted a model of "shared equity leadership."
 That is, the belief that the ongoing work to achieve true equity is work to which we all contribute.